 - Hair dryers, European/North American hairdryers are usually different voltage and so don't work the same in SE Asia

 - Bulky electronics, do you really need a huge heavy laptop?
 Could you instead get by with a tablet or notebook?

 Buying Things in Southeast Asia

-Most destinations throughout SE Asia have modern shops that sell all the essentials so don't worry if you forget anything.
+Most destinations in Southeast Asia have modern shops that sell all the essentials so don't worry if you forget anything.
 But remember, a lot of products like clothes and accessories are likely to be fake or copies unless buying from an official store.
 Places like the Koh San Road in Bangkok are awash with cheap goods, but authenticity is likely questionable.

 If you have been to Southeast Asia and have any opinions or advice for what to take or leave behind let us know in the comments section below.